-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 Robertson said he would not "consider" reducing public services in light of inflation saying it "will not reduce the prices Kiwis are facing at the pump or in the supermarket, it will only undermine the wellbeing and security of our people".

-The billion dollar price tag for those items comes from the $61.6b Covid-19 fund, which Robertson announced would be wound up.
-There was $3.2b left in the fund as of April - that money will be spent on the cost of living package, leaving $1.2b set aside for further Covid-related problems that might crop up in the next year.
+The billion-dollar price tag for those items comes from the $61.6b Covid-19 fund, which Robertson announced would be wound up.
+There was $3.2b left in the fund as of April - that money will be spent on the cost-of-living package, leaving $1.2b set aside for Covid-related problems that might crop up in the next year.

 The Government hopes the scheme need only be short term.
 Forecasts released by Treasury on Budget day back that up - but only partly.
 Inflation is expected to ease in the future, but it won't be until the middle of the decade that it nears anything like normal levels.

-CPI inflation is expected to peak at 6.7 per cent this year (it is 6.9 per cent currently), but remain elevated at 5.2 per cent next year, and 3.6 per cent the year after.
+CPI inflation is expected to peak at 6.7 per cent this year (it is 6.9 per cent now), but remain elevated at 5.2 per cent next year, and 3.6 per cent the year after.
 It is only in 2025 that inflation returns to the Reserve Bank's target range of 1-3 per cent.
 All of those figures are about a percentage point higher than forecast in December.

 There is a light spot however - wages are expected to surge by 6 per cent next year, and grow again by a 6.1 per cent the year after and by 5.4 per cent in 2025.
-This will mean that in future years both wages, and benefits (which are pegged to wages) will rise higher than inflation.
+This will mean that in future years wages and benefits, which are pegged to wages, will rise higher than inflation.

-GDP growth is sluggish over the next half decade - with a GDP per capita recession forecast in 2024 (the economy as a whole grows that year - just not as fast as the population).
+GDP growth is sluggish over the next half decade - with a GDP per capita recession forecast in 2024.
+The economy as a whole grows that year - just not as fast as the population.

 Health

 In December, Robertson said the Budget would be a health budget - and he did not disappoint.
-In 2019, before the pandemic, New Zealand spent about $18b on the Health sector.
+In 2019, before the pandemic, New Zealand spent about $18b on the health sector.
 This has been expanded by more than a quarter.
-The Health sector will now spend about $26b a year as of next year.
+The sector will now spend about $26b a year as of next year.

-The new health agency, Health NZ, which replaces DHBs will get new spending of $1.8b to wipe the slate of deficits in its first year - and get a further $1.3b in year two.
+The new health agency, Health NZ, which replaces DHBs will get $1.8b to wipe the slate of deficits in its first year - and a further $1.3b in year two.

-Health Minister Andrew Little said the funding "clears the financial deck so Health New Zealand and the Māori Health Authority can have a clean start".
+Health Minister Andrew Little said the money "clears the financial deck so Health New Zealand and the Māori Health Authority can have a clean start".

-The Budget allocated about $11b over multiple years to the Health sector.
+The Budget allocated about $11b over multiple years to the health sector.

 Pharmac is the big winner with the biggest-ever increase to the drug-buying agency's medicines budget.
-It gets $71m additional funding this year, and $120m next year, taking the annual budget to $1.2b.
+It gets $71m extra this year, and $120m next year, taking the annual budget to $1.2b.

-Little said Pharmac had assured him it would use the funding to "secure as many medicines… as it can" from its investment list published last year.
+Little said Pharmac had assured him it would use the money to "secure as many medicines… as it can" from its investment list published last year.
 He said the focus would be on cancer medicines.

-The Budget would buy 61 new emergency vehicles, 48 of them ambulances, and pay for 248 more paramedics and frontline staff.
+The Budget would buy 61 new emergency vehicles, including 48 ambulances, and pay for 248 more paramedics and frontline staff.
 That comes at a cost of $166.1m over four years.

-There was also $1.2b in capital investment for rebuilding hospitals in Whangarei, Nelson, and Hillmorton.
+There was also $1.2b in capital investment for rebuilding hospitals in Whangarei, Nelson and Hillmorton.

 A further $90.7m over four years would go towards air ambulance services.

-$102m over four years to improve community healthcare, and $86m over the same period for GPs in high-needs areas to extend open hours and offer more appointments.
+Another $102m over four years is to improve community healthcare, and $86m over the same period for GPs in high-needs areas will extend open hours and offer more appointments.

 The Māori Health Authority got its first round of funding, receiving $168m for the direct commissioning of health services for Maori.